As supply tightens, farmers should consider stocking up on diesel before it’s too late, according to an analyst.

 China is also facing a tightening supply, according to Flynn.
 The latest news out of the country has the Chinese government telling the western provinces to increase purchases of diesel and heating fuel for the winter.
 China has faced supply shortages in the past and the government is trying to lower the chances of that happening again.

 There have also been reports out of Russia that they are thinking of putting export duties on oil because they’re concerned about their distillate fuel supplies heading into the winter.

-According to Flynn, this all leads to there being an overall bullish backdrop for diesel prices.
+Flynn said this all leads to there being an overall bullish backdrop for diesel prices.